Another Sleepless Night (Shawn Christopher song): Critical reception

-Larry Flick from Billboard wrote, "Legendary Chicago house music DJ tries his hand at pumping his own beats, and succeeds greatly with this body-invading jam.
+Larry Flick from Billboard magazine wrote, "Legendary Chicago house music DJ tries his hand at pumping his own beats, and succeeds greatly with this body-invading jam.
 Diva vocals from Christopher and disco-styled strings provide a Black Box-like appeal.
 Will keep you up spinning all night long."
 Marisa Fox from Entertainment Weekly described it as an "energetic, fast-paced" track with "light, catchy" chorus.
 She added that "gone are the days when house music meant stone-cold rhythms and hardly any melody."
 James Hamilton from Record Mirror stated that "this multi-tracked soulful girl wailed and rapped terrific chunkily pounding attractive breezy bounder should hook you on first hearing".